-Regional Museum of Southern Kazakhstan is located in the North part of the city center.
-The exhibition area of the South Kazakhstan Museum of History and Local Lore has four exhibition sections: “Nature, science, archeology”, “Ethnography”, “Kazakh Khanate and the new century” and the “Independent Kazakhstan”.
+Regional Museum of Southern Kazakhstan is located in the north part of Shymkent city center.
+The exhibition area of the South Kazakhstan Museum of History and Local Lore has four exhibition sections: “Nature, science, archaeology”, “Ethnography”, “Kazakh Khanate and the new century” and the “Independent Kazakhstan”.

 Shymkent international airport is located 10 km northwest of the city center.
 Bus 12 operates between the airport and the main train station.
 From the airport you can also always take a taxi from outside the arrivals exit.

 The train station of Shymkent is situated Southeast from the city center at the Southern end of Karabai Batyr Avenue.
 For the schedules you can check railways.kz.
-The rails from Shymkent go towards West to Turkestan and Kyzylorda towards the Aral sea and to the East towards Taraz, Bishkek in Kyrgyzstan, Almaty and all the way to Nur-sultan.
+The rails from Shymkent go towards west to Turkistan and Kyzylorda towards the Aral sea and to the East towards Taraz, Bishkek in Kyrgyzstan, Almaty and all the way to Astana.

 Shymkent is also connected with Tashkent via rails towards South and the border can also be crossed by international travelers of course taking into account the possible visa needs.